Hacklone/angular2-cool-http/README.md

 ```

 ## Automatic cookie to custom header sending
-You can configurure CoolHttp to copy and send a cookie value in a custom http header.
+You can configure CoolHttp to copy and send a cookie value in a custom http header.

 ```javascript
 coolHttp.sendCookieValueInCustomHeader(cookieName, headerName);